-Montana Rugby Referees using coaching and evaluation to do most of the day to day work of referee development.
-Both of these developments are conducted on the field during matches.
+Montana Rugby Referees use coaching and evaluation to do most of the day to day work of referee development.
+Both of these methods are conducted on the field during matches.
 Both use the framework developed by USA Rugby.

 Coaching is a prospective method that uses goals established by the referee.
 The referee coach observes and helps draw out possible pathways forward.
 MRRS assigns referee coaches to matches where either the referee or the referee development committee has requested further development help.

 If you are at a game where there is a referee coach on the sidelines, feel free to talk with them before or after the match.
 Referee coaches may introduce themselves and ask about the teams.
 During the match, they may not engage with spectators or coaches as they are watching the referee.